-This proxy statement describes the matters that management of Advanced Energy intends to present to the stockholders at the Annual Meeting.
-Accompanying this proxy statement is Advanced Energy's 1998 Annual Report to Stockholders and a form of proxy.
-These proxy materials are first being sent to stockholders on or about April 1, 1999.
+This proxy statement describes the matters that management of Advanced Energy intends to present to the stockholders at the meeting.
+Accompanying this proxy statement is Advanced Energy's 2000 Annual Report to Stockholders and a form of proxy.

-This year, to make it easier for you to vote, we have arranged for you to deliver your proxy by mail, telephone or through the Internet.
+To make it easier for you to vote, we have arranged for you to deliver your proxy by mail, telephone or through the Internet.
 If you vote by telephone or through the Internet this year, you can choose to receive next year's proxy materials on-line rather than in the mail.
-You can change your vote at any time before the Annual Meeting or by revoking your proxy and voting at the Annual Meeting in person.
-Instructions for voting are included in this proxy statement.
+If last year you elected to receive this year's Proxy Statement and Annual Report to Stockholders on-line, you will not receive a paper proxy card and should vote through the Internet, unless you cancel your enrollment.
+Instructions for voting are included in the proxy statement.
+Your proxy may be revoked at any time prior to the meeting in the manner described in this proxy statement.